Published in Mobiles

 Selling better than expected

-that the troubled Finnish handset maker has seen some light at the end of the tunnel as Lumia 920 sales are doing better than expected.
+It appears that the troubled Finnish handset maker has seen some light at the end of the tunnel as Lumia 920 sales are doing better than expected.
 Truth be told, the sales may also indicate that initial volumes of Nokia's Lumia were too small to meet demand, but the device still did enough to surprise a financial analyst or two.

 In a note to clients, Danske Bank's analyst Ilkka Rauvola has said that “Nokia’s Windows Phone model 920 is doing better than expected, and the outlook may continue to improve”.
 Nokia allegedly sold out the Lumia 920 in Germany, which is either grand news or just indication of the company's inability to predict and cope with demand.